YconquestY/cs-629/README.md

 ## Design Verification

 To verify your design call `make` on your command line.
 It should automatically re-compile your design if there are updates and save the testbench output to the file `output.log`.
+It will also create a `mkTb.sched` file that you can inspect for the scheduling information we learned about in Lecture 3.

 There are 4 tests performed in sequence:
 - test0: Multiply the identity matrix with itself